Injective stabilization of additive functors. I. Preliminaries: The small functor category and the colimit extension

 \begin{theorem} The colimit extension $\overset{\to}{F}$ of $F$ is the unique, up to isomorphism, functor on $\Mod(\Lambda)$ that commutes with filtered colimits and agrees with $F$ when restricted to $\mod(\Lambda)$.
 Moreover, colimit extension is an equivalence between the small functor category $(\mod(\Lambda),\ab)$ and the category of all functors $F:\Mod(\Lambda)\to \ab$ which commute with filtered colimits, the quasi-inverse provided by the restriction to finitely presented modules. \end{theorem}

-As a result, we have an alternative description of the small functor category: any functor $F\in (\mod(\Lambda),\ab)$ can be identified with its extension $\overset{\to}{F}:\Mod(\Lambda)\to \ab$, and any functor $F:\Mod(\Lambda)\to \ab$ that commutes with filtered colimits can be identified, via its restriction, with the corresponding functor in $(\mod(\Lambda),\ab)$.
+Thus, we have another description of the small functor category: any additive functor $F : \mod(\Lambda) \to \ab$ can be identified with its extension $\overset{\to}{F}:\Mod(\Lambda)\to \ab$, and any functor $F:\Mod(\Lambda)\to \ab$ that commutes with filtered colimits can be identified, via its restriction, with the corresponding functor in $(\mod(\Lambda),\ab)$.
 Because both points of view have advantages, we will freely move between the two.

 \begin{example} Any functor on the large module category commuting with filtered colimits is the colimit extension of its restriction.
 In particular, the colimit extension of the tensor product $\blank \otimes B$ is the same tensor product applied to all right modules. \end{example}